svaarala/duktape/doc/debugger.rst

 which merely serves to marshal them back and forth through a defined API.

-AppNotify messages may be sent by pushing the contents of the message to the stack and calling `duk_debugger_notify()` passing the number of values pushed.
+AppNotify messages may be sent by pushing the contents of the message to the stack and calling ``duk_debugger_notify()`` passing the number of values pushed.
 Each value pushed will be sent as a dvalue in the message.
 So if you push two strings, "foo" and "bar", the client will see ``NFY 7 "foo" "bar" EOM``.

-AppRequest is used to make requests to the target which are not directly related to Ecmascript execution and may be implementation-dependant.
+AppRequest is used to make requests to the target which are not directly related to Ecmascript execution and may be implementation-dependent.
 For example, an AppRequest might be used to:

 * Change the frame rate of a game engine